Liver Transplant Program

 Access to Duke Specialists

-Receiving care at Duke means that you’ll have access to a wide range of experts, should you need them.
+Receiving care at Duke means you’ll have access to a wide range of experts, should you need them.
 In addition to liver and other medical specialists, you’ll also be connected with social workers, psychologists, psychiatrists, and others who will tend to your mental and emotional needs.
 We can also put you in touch with former Duke liver transplant recipients who have volunteered to talk with people who are starting the process.

 Research to Improve the Transplant Process